electrical-engineering-researcher/coherent/README.md

 - knowledge-graph schema
 - clustering and merge procedure
 - conflict-resolution rules
+- iteration budget
-- validation criteria for the merged plan
+- idea for merging
 - kernel retrieval scoring formula and weights
-- top-k value
 - embedding model
 - kernel adaptation
 - glue-logic generation method
 - checker/tool feedback loop
 - diagnostics passed to the LLM
-- iteration budget

-The implementation is intentionally modular.
+The implementation is modular.
 Each stage can be run independently or as part of the full `S3 -> S2 -> S1` flow.

 ## Folder structure